TimTosi/fishfinger/README.md

     if err := c.Start(); err != nil {
 		log.Fatal(err)
 	}
-    addr, err := c.Port("redis", "6379/tcp")
+    addr, err := c.Port("redis-01", "6379/tcp")
 	if err != nil {
 		log.Fatal(err)
 	}
 }
 ```

-The `Port` function will return the full address in the following form
+The `Compose.Port` function will return the full address in the following form
 `<host>:<port>`.
 Now you can instanciate your redis client and do whatever stuff
 you want.